-The date and time are automatically synchronized using a NITZ server when the device is connected to a cellular/wireless network.
-You are only required to set the time zone or set the date and time if the wireless LAN does not support Network Time Protocol (NTP) or when not connected to a cellular/wireless network.
+The date and time is automatically synchronized using an NITZ server when the device is connected to a wireless network.
+You are only required to set the time zone or set the date and time if the wireless LAN does not support Network Time Protocol (NTP) or when not connected to a wireless network.